seesea2/server/README.md

 # server
-bash shell for ubuntu email, website server auto setup
+bash shell to setup email server and website server